 Dealing with mental health issues, such as depression

-Frequent change in schedule
+Frequent changes in the schedule

 Facing too much pressure in school or at home, such as pressure to perform well in school